ronvoy/eeg-eye-state/README.md

 ## Phase 2: Data Preprocessing
 1. Target Variable Preparation:
-Convert the eyeDetection column from numeric {0, 1} to a categorical data type or factor.
+Convert the eyeDetection column from numeric {0, 1} to a categorical data {closed state, open state}.
 This confirms it's a classification problem.
 2. Feature and Target Separation: Split the dataset into features
 	- X: the 14 EEG channels
 	- Y: the target variable (eyeDetection)